 Running is a great tool when you want to try and get fit, but it can also cause heavy joint damage if you’re not careful with the way that you do it.
 Proper running shoes should always be used, and you should work to limit how much you run on hard surfaces.
+Revel Sports knows the importance of wearing the right running shoes to prevent long term damage.
 Grass will be much kinder to your joints, and most cities and towns have areas plenty large enough for you to exercise on the grass.

 Back and neck pain can plague young people.
 But this will usually be a lot worse if you let this sort of condition continue into your later life.
 Looking after these parts of your body in day to day life is easier than you might expect.

 Employers are required to provide equipment that enables their teams to maintain their health at work, and this means that you likely have access to lumber cushions, standing desks, and headrests that will all work together to maintain your back.